-Today marks the start of the British shooting season for Red Grouse, and historically known as the Glorious Twelfth.
-We looked into it's history to find out more..
+Today marks the start of the British shooting season for Red Grouse, historically known as the Glorious Twelfth.
+We looked into its history to find out more…

 Where The Glorious Twelfth Started

-Brought in on the 24th June 1773, the Act stated that no-one would be allowed to hunt or even buy “black-game” or “grouse, commonly called red-game, between the tenth day of December and the twelfth day of August.”
+Brought in on the 24th of June 1773, the Act stated that no one would be allowed to hunt or even buy “black-game” or “grouse, commonly called red-game, between the tenth day of December and the twelfth day of August.”

-In 1831 Parliament passed the Game Act.
+In 1831 Parliament passed the GAME ACT.
 Set up to protect our game, it’s still in place today.
-There have been many amendments and alterations but it still legally sets out the shooting calendar for game.
+There have been many amendments and alterations, but it still legally sets out the shooting calendar for the game.

 The Act introduced a closed season in which it listed certain birds (and hares) that could no longer be legally killed between given dates.
-It also made it illegal to kill game on any Sunday, or Christmas Day and also introduced Game Licenses which you had to hold in order to hunt game.
+It also made it illegal to kill game on any Sunday or Christmas Day and introduced Game Licenses which you had to hold to hunt game.
 Even though the act mentioned hares, no closed season was introduced for them.

-So today marks the start of the game seasons opening for 2019.
+So today marks the start of the game season opening for 2019.

 The 121 days of grouse shooting is the first to begin, with black grouse starting shortly afterwards, followed by the partridge and pheasant seasons.

-Grouse are a fast flying bird and are seen by some to be the largest challenge to shoot.
-With a flight speed of up to 70 mph they don’t hang about.
-They also fly low to the ground and shooting low is perfectly acceptable so care must be taken by those involved.
+The grouse is a fast-flying bird and are seen by some to be the largest challenge to shoot.
+With a flight speed of up to 70 mph, they don’t hang about.
+They also fly low to the ground, and shooting low is perfectly acceptable so care must be taken by those involved.

-The grouse diet requires a large volume of heather and that’s why the UK’s moorlands are so important to the conservation of these wonderful birds.
-With the UK homing 75% of the worlds moorland, the importance of theses areas cannot be underestimated.
-More information can be found at The Moorland Association’s website
+The grouse diet requires a large volume of heather, which is why the UK’s moorlands are so important to conserving these wonderful birds.
+With the UK homing 75% of the world’s moorland, the importance of these areas cannot be underestimated.
+More information can be found at THE MOORLAND ASSOCIATION’S website

-You can also download the LWDG Game Nutrition Printable Fact Sheet with the nutritional information for Grouse, Partridge and Pheasants made in association with the British Game Alliance.
+Members can also DOWNLOAD THE LWDG GAME NUTRITION PRINTABLE FACT SHEET With the nutritional information for Grouse, Partridge and Pheasants made in association with the BRITISH GAME ALLIANCE.

 Open Season Dates

-- Red grouse (Moor Game), 12 August – 10 December.
-The Red Grouse is native to Britain, and their a wild bird.
+- RED GROUSE (Moor Game), 12 August – 10 December.
+The Red Grouse is native to Britain, and they are wild birds.

 Members Club Free Gift